Note: This guide adapts lots of info and verbatim passages from this archived guide.

 For 573 or Python 2 owners

 Because 573s and Python 2s are glorified PlayStation consoles, you can’t install StepMania on them.
-The good news is that StepMania has very low hardware requirements — any PC from the last decade should run it just fine, although the newer the better.
+The good news is that StepMania has very low hardware requirements — any PC from the last decade should run it just fine.

 Separate from running StepMania, if you want your PC’s specs to be similar to those found in official Bemani PC hardware, you might look for Dell Optiplex 700-series PCs, which are often very easy to find on eBay.